modir/laminas-book/docs/validators.md

 On failure, the `isValid()` method it returns the boolean `false`, and the list of errors can be retrieved by the `getMessages()` method.

+!!! note
-> You might notice that we didn't define the `getMessages()` method in our `PhoneValidator` class.
+    You might notice that we didn't define the `getMessages()` method in our `PhoneValidator` class.
-> This is because we inherited this method from the @`AbstractValidator` base class.
-Inside of our
-> `isValid()` method, for generating error messages, we also used the `error()` protected method
-> provided by the base class (lines 61, 91, 93).
+    This is because we inherited this method from the @`AbstractValidator` base class.
+Inside of our `isValid()` method, for generating error messages, we also used the `error()` protected method provided by the base class (lines 61, 91, 93).

+!!! note
-> The `PhoneValidator` is only for demonstration of how to write custom validators in Laminas.
+    The `PhoneValidator` is only for demonstration of how to write custom validators in Laminas.
-> Implementing a validator that will work correctly against all possible phone numbers in
-> the world is beyond the scope of this book.
-If you'd like to use this validator in a real-life
-> app, you will definitely need to improve it.
-For example, take a look at the `libphonenumber`
-> PHP library from Google.
+    Implementing a validator that will work correctly against all possible phone numbers in the world is beyond the scope of this book.
+If you'd like to use this validator in a real-life app, you will definitely need to improve it.
+For example, take a look at the `libphonenumber` PHP library from Google.

 ### Using the PhoneValidator Class